beetroot-project/beetroot/manual.md

 #### LANGUAGES

 List of languages required by the targets.
 User cannot set the languages himself, because `enable_language()` function requires to be run in the global context, while none of the user code is run, except for the CMakeLists.txt.
 CMake 3.13 supports the following languages: `CXX`, `C`, `CUDA`, `Fortran`, and `ASM`.
 This option can depend on the parameters.

+#### EXPORTED_VARIABLES

+List of variables (`TARGET_PARAMETER`, `LINK_PARAMETER` or `FEATURE`) that can be embedded into the set of variables available when calling `generate_targets()`.
+These variables and their values will not participate in the definition of the targets' identities and will get instantiated only when calling those two functions.
+In order to actually use the variable, the dependee must explicitely declare then when defining dependencies.

 ### External project options